kdaxh/kdaxh/README.md

         Backend: C++, Flask and Django,
         Database: MySQL and SQL SERVER.

-     > Electronics and Telecommunication engineer with experience in Robitics,
+     > Electronics and Telecommunication Engineer with experience in Robitics,
         Data and Mobile communication,
         and Network administration.